Slavery in Britain: Enslaved Indians

+Although the number of enslaved Indians linked to Britain was small compared with the African slave trade, historians emphasise that these cases reveal the broader scope of coerced labour under British rule.
+Indian slaves were present in Britain, South Africa, the Indian Ocean islands, and Southeast Asia, showing that systems of bondage extended across the empire and were not confined to the Atlantic world.

 Judicial decisions

 No legislation was ever passed in England that legalised slavery, unlike the Portuguese Ordenações Manuelinas (1481–1514), the Dutch East India Company Ordinances (1622), and France's Code Noir (1685), and this caused confusion when English people brought home slaves they had legally purchased in the colonies.
 In Butts v.
 Penny (1677) 2 Lev 201, 3 Keb 785, an action was brought to recover the value of 10 slaves who had been held by the plaintiff in India.
 The court held that an action for trover would lie in English law, because the sale of non-Christians as slaves was common in India.
-However, no judgment was delivered in the case.
+However, no judgement was delivered in the case.

 An English court case of 1569 involving Cartwright who had bought a slave from Russia ruled that English law could not recognise slavery.
 This ruling was overshadowed by later developments, particularly in the Navigation Acts, but was upheld by the Lord Chief Justice in 1701 when he ruled that a slave became free as soon as he arrived in England.

-Agitation saw a series of judgments repulse the tide of slavery.
+Agitation saw a series of judgements repulse the tide of slavery.
 In Smith v.
 Gould (1705–07) 2 Salk 666, John Holt stated that by "the common law no man can have a property in another".
 (See the "infidel rationale".)

 In 1729, the Attorney General, Philip Yorke, and Solicitor General of England, Charles Talbot, issued the Yorke–Talbot slavery opinion, expressing their view that the legal status of any enslaved individual did not change once they set foot in Britain; i.e., they would not automatically become free.
 This was done in response to the concerns that Holt's decision in Smith v.
 Gould raised.
 Slavery was also accepted in Britain's many colonies.

 Lord Henley LC said in Shanley v.
 Harvey (1763) 2 Eden 126, 127 that as "soon as a man sets foot on English ground he is free".